GhostInZshell/minecraft-server-scripts/README.md

 # Minecraft Server Scripts

-This repository contains scripts used to manage my Paper Minecraft server hosted on a DigitalOcean droplet running Ubuntu.
+This repository contains scripts used to manage my Paper Minecraft server hosted on a DigitalOcean droplet running Ubuntu 24.04.3 LTS.

 ## Scripts